HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 As the thick, metal doors closed behind them, they could faintly overhear another discussion taking place inside.

 “Victor Ashwright.
-Perhaps it is time we had a proper chat about where your priorities as a commander must lie.
+We must now talk about where your priorities as a commander must lie.
 First…” started Sherman.

 It did not take long for the conversation to fade out as they walked away.